kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 =====

 Viewflow core is independent of a particular view implementation.
-With viewflow, you can use as class-based views as functional based views. :doc:`viewflow.flow <viewflow_flow>` package provides standard django template based views, :doc:`viewflow.rest <viewflow_rest>` is the reference rest implementation.
+With viewflow, you can use both class-based views and functional based views. :doc:`viewflow.flow <viewflow_flow>` package provides standard django template based views, :doc:`viewflow.rest <viewflow_rest>` is the reference rest implementation.